icrm-org/icrm-new/bylaws/index.md

 `11.4` — If more than one position as Vice-President or member of the Nominating Committee are vacant, separate elections per vacant position shall be held.

-`11.5` — In the event that any office becomes vacant before expiry of the term, a temporary appointment to run until the next General Meeting shall be made by the Executive Board.
+`11.5` — In the event that any office (including Working Group Coordinator) becomes vacant before expiry of the term, a temporary appointment to run until the next General Meeting shall be made by the Executive Board.
 Such temporary service as an officer shall not constitute a term in office as defined elsewhere in these bylaws.

 `11.6` — Where the result of an election to office in ICRM is declared at a General Meeting or at a meeting of the Executive Board, the term in office shall commence at the conclusion of that meeting.
 In all other cases the term shall begin on the day following the election.

+## 12. Resignation and Replacement of Officers (including Nominating Committee and Working Group Coordinators)

+`12.1` — Voluntary abdication of position: In the event an officer (in this context meaning member of the Executive Board or Nominating Committee or Working Group Coordinators) finds that they are unable to continue performing their duties on a permanent basis, they shall notify the Executive Board in writing within 30 days of their intent to vacate their position.

+`12.2` — Involuntary removal from office upon abandonment of duties: In the extraordinary case in which an officer fails to carry out their duties for an extended period time through inaction without communicating with the Executive Board, that officer is considered to have abandoned their position de facto and may be replaced on a temporary basis by the Executive Board.

+> `(a)` The officer is considered to have abandoned their position if they consistently fail to perform required tasks of that position or attend required meetings without communicating with the Executive Board to provide an explanation.
+>
+> `(b)` Prior to being considered for replacement due to abandonment of a position, a good faith effort to communicate with the officer shall be made by the Executive Board.
+This should include no fewer than three documented attempts to reach the officer via electronic mail, telephone, or through a colleague at the same institution over a period of 6 weeks.
+The final attempt to communicate shall include a notice that action will be initiated to remove that officer from their position.

+`12.3` — Once it is established that the officer is unresponsive to requests to explain their absences and / or inaction, the proposal to remove the officer shall be made by a member of the Executive Board and shall be ratified by at least 2/3 majority of the Executive Board (or remaining members of the Executive Board if the officer is an Executive Board member).

+`12.4` — The Executive Board shall appoint a temporary replacement for the removed officer that will serve in that capacity until the next General Meeting.
+In the event the removed officer is the President, the duties of President shall generally be assumed by the Acting President (appointed under Section 8.7).

+`12.5` — Once action has been taken to remove an officer and a replacement is appointed, the Executive Board shall notify the removed officer and the delegates in writing no more than 5 days following the completion of the action.

-## 12. Amendments
+## 13. Amendments

 This ICRM constitution and these bylaws, apart from the Notes, may be amended, repealed or altered, in whole or in part, by a two-thirds majority vote of the